Andromeda

 If any of the messages in this example do not work, you might want to cross reference the messages with the ADO specific section which always contains the latest ADO versions to make sure they are correct.
 Other than that the logic will remain the same.

-We already have a deployed the ADO DB contract with saved code IDs of the ADOs and a Primitive/Registry contract linked to it.
+We already have an ADODB contract with saved code IDs of the ADOs and Kernel ADO deployed.
 These addresses can be found in Deployed Contracts section.
 This means that to deploy an App we only need to instantiate it through the CLI.

 Defining our App

 For this example we will be building a simple crowdfunding app.
-We will be creating NFTs that are sold in a crowdfund and then the proceeds are distributed between two vaults through a splitter, one as a central vault for the project and a yield vault.
+We will be creating NFTs that are sold in a crowdfund and then the proceeds are distributed to a sepcified address.
 If the crowdfund does not reach the threshold of minimum tokens sold, the money is refunded to the buyers.

 Defining the Messages